 From the Desk Of Josh Barker

 Below are a collection of slides that correlate with many of the topics discussed in this mid-year review.
-Please feel free to contact our office with any additional questions you may have.
-530-222-3800
+If you have any additional questions regarding this market update or have additional real estate questions please feel free to respond to this email or contact our office at 530-222-3800.

 Learn more about Josh Barkers 5 proven steps to selling your home by visiting

 Learn more about Josh Barker's proven ideal investment formula by visiting

 Check the average value for your home instantly by visiting reddinghomes.com/home-value

 P.S.
 You can view all of our past real estate market updates by visiting www.reddinghomes.com/blog